sentheta/SC1015-Project/README.md

 # SC1015-Project

 This is a Mini-project for SC1015 (Introduction to Data Science & AI) utilizing a HDB resale dataset from Kaggle.
+Throughout this project, we will be using Jupyter notebook under Anaconda environment.
 We aim to conduct a comprehensive analysis to identify the key factors influencing resale prices of HDB flats and our analysis will seek to answer the following questions in problem statements.

 ## Problem Statements
 1) Which variables has the greatest influence in HDB resale price?